MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.AppDocs.AppDocs.DocumentOperation

 This event is collected for Office applications running on Android, iOS, Universal, or Windows platforms.
-The event records when a file operation (create/open/save/export/etc.) takes place and it is used to understand and prioritize user-experiences based on the file operation information.
+The event records when a file operation (create/open/save/export/etc.) takes place and it's used to understand and prioritize user-experiences based on the file operation information.

 The following fields are collected: